Short Answer

 Contract Snapshot

-1. YES resolution: The market resolves to "Yes" if the United States formally agrees to, signs, or accepts a new Iran-US nuclear deal.
-This deal must be a formal, written agreement signed by authorized representatives of both countries, imposing verifiable restrictions on Iran's nuclear program and providing for the lifting or modification of at least one US economic sanction on Iran.
+This market resolves to YES if the United States agrees to, signs, or accepts a new Iran-US nuclear deal before January 1, 2027, as confirmed by major news sources.
+This deal must be a formal written agreement signed by both countries, imposing verifiable restrictions on Iran's nuclear program AND providing for US economic sanction relief.
+If no such agreement is reached by the deadline, the market resolves to NO; it will close early if the event occurs, otherwise by January 1, 2027.

 Available Contracts